ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 #### Consistent Innovations
 Starting from 9th level, you have advantage to any tool check to maintain an innovated device, and the maximum duration increases from 5 minutes to 1 hour.
 You lessen the malfunction rate of innovated devices by 2 points (to a base increase of only 2 points).
+Without this ability, the malfunction rate is increased by 4 points.

 #### Scavenge
 Starting at 10th level, when you gather raw materials for use with engineering, you gain triple the